haimpi/Garage-Management/README.md

 - Detailed management of vehicle properties and status.
 - Dynamic generation of property input prompts for vehicles.

-Open the solution in your preferred C# IDE (e.g., Visual Studio) and build the project.

 ## Usage

 After setting up the project, you can create and manage vehicles through the provided classes and methods.
 The system allows you to: